Melchor Arthur Carandang

 Melchor Arthur H. Carandang is a Filipino lawyer.
 An associate of the Office of the Ombudsman since 1989, he had served in various positions at the agency such as Assistant Ombudsman from 2002 to 2007, as its legal consultant from 2011 to 2013, and as its Overall Deputy Ombudsman from 2013 until his dismissal in 2019.

 At the Ombudsman, Carandang led the investigation into the Fertilizer Fund scam in 2006.
-In the 2010s, Carandang was in charge of various cases filed before the agency that involved President Rodrigo Duterte and his family, and by 2018 was ordered dismissed from office by the Duterte administration.
+In the 2010s, he was in charge of various cases filed before the agency that involved President Rodrigo Duterte and his family; however, in 2018 Carandang was dismissed from office by the Duterte administration.
+In 2026, the Supreme Court of the Philippines ruled that Duterte's dismissal of Carandang was void and unconstitutional.

 Education

 Carandang received his Bachelor of Arts degree at the Ateneo de Manila University, and later his Bachelor of Laws degree at the University of Santo Tomas.

 Carandang passed the Philippine Bar Examinations in 1991, and later acquired his Master of Laws degree at the University of New South Wales in Australia in the mid-1990s.